| UK

 childhood drawings.
 I love the one I did for grannie when she

+had an operation on her toe!
 We had this competitive nature, the three of us, each doing our

 best to produce better likenesses, particularly eyes, mushroom